Dre Campbell Farm

 27. Barriers

-You can even use floating row covers that block pests but still allow sunlight in.
+Use nets, fences, and anything else to protect your crops from munching animals.
+You can even use floating row covers that block pests but allow sunlight.

 28. Handpicking